Next-to-leading order analysis of $J/\psi + \gamma$ production in photon-photon collisions at CEPC: Phenomenological results

 Subsequently, we investigate the polarization distribution of $J/\psi$ in the process $\gamma\gamma \to J/\psi + \gamma + X$.
 This work focuses exclusively on the polarization parameter $\lambda_\theta$ in the helicity frame, defined as \cite{Beneke:1998re}:

 where $d\sigma_{S_z,S^{'}_z}(S_z,S^{'}_z=0,\pm1)$ denote the spin density matrix elements.

-Figure \ref{fig:pol} reveals close agreement between CSM and full NRQCD polarization predictions for LDME sets 1 and 2.
-In contrast, set 3 exhibits a significant discrepancy: while CSM yields pronounced transverse polarization, NRQCD indicates nearly unpolarized production ($\lambda_\theta \sim 0$).
-In consideration of the consistent yield predictions between CS and NRQCD frameworks, the polarization divergence in set 3 necessitates investigation into its physical origin.
+Fig. \ref{fig:pol} reveals close agreement between CSM and full NRQCD polarization predictions for LDME sets 1 and 2.
+By contrast, a significant discrepancy emerges for sets 3 and 4: while the CSM yields pronounced transverse polarization, the full NRQCD calculation gives nearly unpolarized production for set 3 and only weakly transverse polarization for set 4.
+In consideration of the consistent yield predictions between CS and NRQCD frameworks, the polarization divergence in sets 3 and 4 necessitates investigation into its physical origin.